Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Non-commutative (anti-)de Sitter spaces

-\ee The commutativity of the 2D velocity space in ${\bf LM}_z^{2\times 2}$ now comes from the vanishment of the commutators involving the momentum-like coordinates $(\hat \et_3, \hat {\boldsymbol{\et}})$.
-We stress that this quantum Poincar\'e group property is in full agreement with the study developed in \cite{Bruno:primo,Bruno:2002wc} by working with the (dual) quantum algebra; in these works it is shown how the $\kappa$-deformed Poincar\'e boost transformations close a group as in the non-deformed case and that the additivity of the boost parameter for transformations along a same direction is also preserved.
+The commutativity of the 2D velocity space in ${\bf LM}_z^{2\times 2}$ now comes from the fact that the commutators involving the ``momentum-like" coordinates $(\hat \et_3, \hat {\boldsymbol{\et}})$ vanish; note that they only depend on $\hat{ \boldsymbol{ \xi}}$, which commute in this case.
+On the contrary, the ``position-like" ones $(\hat \yy_3, \hat {\boldsymbol{\yy}})$ do not commute; they depend on both $\hat{ \boldsymbol{ \xi}}$ and $\hat{ \bf{ x}}$ (see (\ref{do})).
+We stress that this quantum Poincar\'e group property is in full agreement with the study developed in \cite{Bruno:primo,Bruno:2002wc} by working with the (dual) quantum algebra.
+In these works it is shown how the $\kappa$-deformed Poincar\'e boost transformations close a group as in the non-deformed case, and the additivity of the boost parameter for transformations along a same direction is also preserved.
 Therefore, the relations (\ref{hd}) indicate that such properties may be either lost or somewhat modified in the quantum (A)dS groups.

-\sect{Quantum (anti)de Sitter algebras}
+\section{Quantum (anti-)de Sitter algebras}

 In this section we firstly review the Hopf algebra structure and the associated invariants of the quantum (A)dS algebras that quantize the cocommutators (\ref{cb}), commutators (\ref{ba}) and Casimirs (\ref{bc}).
 These results are presented in the kinematical basis in which they were formerly obtained~\cite{CK3}, and the contraction $\k=0$ gives the $\kappa$-Poincar\'e written in the form deduced in~\cite{Giller}.
-We also point out some remarks concerning the connection between these structures and quantum gravity that has been recently introduced in~\cite{amel}.
-Secondly, we obtain a new basis through a non-linear map for these quantum algebras in such a manner that the $\kappa$-Poincar\'e algebra is recovered in the so called bicrossproduct basis~\cite{Majid:1994cy,Majid}.
+We also point out some remarks concerning the connection between these structures and quantum gravity that has been introduced in~\cite{amel}.
+Secondly, we obtain a new basis through a non-linear map for these quantum algebras in such a manner that the $\kappa$-Poincar\'e algebra is recovered in the so called bicrossproduct basis~\cite{Majid,Majid:1994cy}.
 This change of basis, at the level of the quantum algebra, is the dual counterpart of a change of non-commutative coordinates on the quantum group.

-\subsect{`Symmetrical' basis}
+\subsection{``Symmetrical" basis}